Tax Planning in Irving, TX

 • $21,900 for head of household

 If your deductible expenses exceed these amounts, you may benefit from itemizing your deductions, where you list each eligible deduction separately.
-However, itemizing requires more time and documentation to verify each deduction.
-A financial planner in Irving, TX can assist in determining whether taking the standard deduction or itemizing is more suitable.
+The drawback is that itemizing can be time-consuming and requires proof of each deduction.
+A financial planner in Irving, TX can assist in determining whether using the standard deduction or itemizing is more advantageous.

 • Review Your Retirement Accounts —